Last updated: Jun 14, 2021

 Before you wash, disconnect the cord from the blanket.
 If your blanket doesn’t detach from the blanket, ensure it isn’t plugged in.
 Then, check all the wiring in the fabric to be sure none of them have torn.

 In case your blanket has a detachable cord, place the fabric in the washing machine & pre-soak for 5’ to 15’.
-You can use both cold or warm water.
+You can use both cold and warm water.

 But if your blanket doesn’t, hand wash the material without getting the control cord wet.